What do cats like? Playing, scratches, catnip and much more. A look at the top things you can do for your cat to make

 High up places

 Cats love to be up high, some breeds more than others.
 Our cat Levi loves to sit on top of the kitchen cupboards.
 I don’t even know how he gets up there.
-If you have a cat with a love of heights, there are a number of great cat trees on the market to meet kitty’s needs.
-One Facebooker, Sara describes her cats love of heights…
+If you have a cat with a love of heights, there are several great cat trees on the market to meet kitty’s needs.
+One Facebooker, Sara describes her cats love of heights.

 They’re never happier than when they’re up so high that you can’t reach them without a struggle.
 They squat there, smugly squinting at you, groom their paws, turn their back to you, flick their tail in your direction….they love being superior.

-Most cats love companionship too, especially if you are away from the home for hours at a time.
+Most cats love companionship too, especially if you are away from home for hours at a time.
 So if you work long hours, consider getting two cats.
 Some cats (not all) can and do get lonely and bored on their own.

 Most cats and dogs also get along together if they are introduced from an early age.
 Our cat loves to snuggle with our Labrador, but he didn’t get along with other cats.

 Keep treats to a minimum, cat food is for cats, and that should make up 99% of your cat’s diet.
 However, the occasional treat won’t do your cat any harm.
 This is one way to encourage a sick kitty to eat.
 So, what foods do cats like?

 Cheese, yoghurt, tuna, steak, scrambled eggs.
 A recent question on our Facebook page on what strange foods your cat likes included broccoli and cucumber.